Chapter 28: The Divine Mother’s Gift of Form to the Formless

 “If I ever pass that way again, I’ll be sure to mention you to them,” I said.
 “Organization, what is the purpose of this particular journey?
 I have stood upon this beach before because that is the mark I left on reality as I moved through, laying in the surf.”

 The spirit started spinning and the light pouring from it split from one hue into rainbow colors.
-“Seeking, creation, learning, purpose, innate wisdom, experience, divinity, evolution….”
+“Activated purpose defined as seeking, creation, learning, innate wisdom, experience, divinity, evolution….”
 The words kept pouring forth from the cube in quick succession as the inner light of its being strobed across the beach and its lifeless statues.

 “You asked and we delivered,” said the cube cheekily as they continued to spin and glow upon the beach.

 “I’ll say you delivered, far beyond anything I ever dreamed,” I said.
 “Let’s streamline this journey to focus on one concept from the Divine Mother.
 That’s really all I can handle right now.
-Organization, please take me to a place in this world that will teach me the most at this time.”
+If we are given the time, maybe one day I can return to this beach and we’ll explore all of those concepts together.
+In the meantime, Organization, please take me to a place in this world that will teach me the most at this time and I will take the message back to my waking world.”
 The cube glowed brightly once more and came directly towards me.
 The spirit went into my heart and my vision went dark as the sea and statues disappeared from my sight.

 When I could see again, I was the pomegranate being handed from the goddess to a spirit who had my form.
 I saw myself raising my body to my lips and consuming three pieces of my fruit.
-As I descended into my stomach to become one with the being who looked like me, I found myself rising from the shadows of the mirrored rock which stood on the threshold of this realm.
+As I descended into my stomach to become one with the being who looked like me, I found myself rising from the shadows of the mirrored rock which stood on the threshold of the Mother’s orchard.

 I looked upwards from the ground I had emerged from and stars appeared in the darkness above, shining and twinkling in the void of space.
 They swirled and moved in patterns like living dancers and I found myself swept up in their power, joined their ranks, and became a star myself.
 As a star, I moved through the heavens in a ceaseless dance of ecstasy and simple being.

 Then, my dance was halted when I found myself being pulled from the freedom of the sky in a net.
-I saw the Divine Mother taking my shining light from her star net and putting me into a basket with others who had also been pulled from the sky by the goddess.
+I saw the Divine Mother taking my shining light from her star net and putting me into a basket with others who had also been pulled from the sky.
 As she did this, I saw a spirit who had my form sitting in the boat with the goddess, asking her questions about her true nature and purpose in reality.

 “I did not even recognize myself the last time I was here,” I thought to myself as my vision dissolved into light once more.

 Next, the Divine Mother was pulling me from her basket of stars and casting me out into the universe.
-I saw a spirit shaped like myself standing on the mountain next to the goddess, asking her about the nature of reality as my star self tumbled to the worlds below.
+I saw a spirit shaped like myself standing on the mountain next to the goddess, asking her about the nature of reality as my star form tumbled to the worlds below.
 “Why can’t you see me, Heidi?”
 I thought as I fell further than I ever believed possible.
 “I’m right here.
-Why can’t you see me?”
+Why can’t you see me through this illusion of form?”

-Finally, I was the third eye in the forehead of the Mother as a spider made of shadows, dwelling among the hollow reeds and mournful breezes of her other temple.
+Finally, I found myself embodying the third eye in the forehead of the Mother in the form of a spider made of shadows, dwelling among the hollow reeds and mournful breezes of her other temple attendants.
 Again, I saw a spirit who looked like me coming out of the darkness and fear of that sacred yet forbidding space.
 Again, we gathered the seeker who was me in our arms and moved upwards into further knowledge and oblivion.
+“We stand in the shadow, Heidi,” I whispered.

 “Please Mother, don’t leave me in the darkness that is outside of your light and presence,” I said, reaching about myself but finding nothing as my sight deserted me.

 “But I wasn’t ever truly lost, was I?”
 I said, welcoming a companion into the space that was my heart.
-“I was either fruit upon a tree in a sacred orchard or dancing in the sky with the stars or existing with the Divine Mother in her own spirit.”
+“I was either fruit upon a tree in a sacred orchard or dancing in the sky with the stars or existing with the Divine Mother in her own spirit even as I was walking the paths, seeking the mysteries of creation.”

 “Because I was here with you this time,” Organization said.
 “Once upon a time, your story went much differently.”